-A permit is required for permission to drill a well and in total there are 24,000 permits currently issued.
+A permit is required for permission to drill a well, and in total there are 24,000 permits currently issued.
 Of these, 17,000 permits have been used.
-We see that the greatest number of permits was issued in 2008 when the price of oil and gas rose sharply and the decrease in 2009 would therefore seem natural.
+We see that the greatest number of permits was issued in 2008 when the price of oil and gas rose sharply and the decrease in 2009 would, therefore, seem natural.
 That new permits have fallen to a level less than the critical number of new wells required to maintain constant production, 1507 wells, may be a sign that the Barnett Shale has now reached and passed maximal production.
 The low price of natural gas can also be a reason for the reduced interest in drilling for shale gas.
 The message for the future of the USA is clear – it will not be flooded by an excess of cheap natural gas.

-The production trend that David Hughes called “flat” in 2012 has now been replaced by “declining” and the fact that they are not drilling enough new wells will mean that we can expect a continued decrease in production.
+The production trend that David Hughes called “flat” in 2012 has now been replaced by “declining, ” and the fact that they are not drilling enough new wells will mean that we can expect a continued decrease in production.
 In 2011 the Barnett Shale contributed 21.6% of total shale gas production, how much will it be in the future?
 At the University of Texas, Austin they have made a detailed study of the future of natural gas production from the Barnett Shale: “New, Rigorous Assessment of Shale Gas Reserves Forecasts Reliable Supply from Barnett Shale Through 2030“.
-The decline we see in the production is exactly what they forecast would happen.
+The decline we see in the production is exactly what they predict would happen.